dragontheory/THOR/README.md

 ## REVIEWS : :
 ---
 >"Searching for something?
 Who isn't...
 You need this.
-Increased analysis workflow production by 50% in a fraction of the time it would have take us to build the same.
+Increased analysis workflow production by 65% in a fraction of the time it would have taken us to build it ourselves.
 Time is money.
 We saved so much money on this one."

->"Stuck in upgrade limbo?
+>"Is your project stuck in upgrade limbo?
 We were too.
 This application GUI has no dependencies so the developers don't have to wait on third party vendors to make changes and or upgrade!
 We are moving forward getting things done while the next department is stuck in incompatibility land."

->"Ever told by your developers you MUST upgrade because other software/hardware upgraded and broke your data feed? that's the only version that work the other software/hardware that upgraded six months ago?
-We got new developers..."
+>"Ever been told that your data stream is down because systems upstream upgraded their hardware/software last month and if you want to play, you have to upgrade too?"

 <br />